ubports/docs.ubports.com/sdk/apps/qml/QtQml/Extending QML - Inheritance and Coercion Example.rst

     {
     }

 All that is necessary is to implement the constructor, and to register the types and their QML name with the QML engine.

-.. rubric:: Running the Example
-   :name: running-the-example

 The BirthdayParty type has not changed since the previous example.
 The celebrant and guests property still use the People type.

 .. code:: cpp

         Q_PROPERTY(Person *host READ host WRITE setHost)
         Q_PROPERTY(QQmlListProperty<Person> guests READ guests)

 However, as all three types, Person, Boy and Girl, have been registered with the QML system, on assignment QML automatically (and type-safely) converts the Boy and Girl objects into a Person.

 The main.cpp file in the example includes a simple shell application that loads and runs the QML snippet shown at the beginning of this page.

 Files: